SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 75 — 12.09.2026: Journaling

 In order to live up to me yesterday's commitment, I journaled today.
 While journaling 29, i saw poor journaling in day #28 so i fixed it.

-oh i also synced my lapses with hacktime (important but really tedious)
+I also synced my lapses with Hacktime (important but really tedious).

 Day #28